 Thomas Parker specializes in early modern literature, philosophy, and cultural studies.
 He earned his PhD at Columbia University, and is currently an Associate Professor at Vassar.

 Thomas Parker's teaching interests lie in developing intercultural competence through language and critical thinking.
 To this end, he teaches intermediate French through French and Francophone children’s literature.
 Advanced course offerings include French Utopian Adventures; Early Modern Philosophical Fictions; Poetry, Theater, and Songs for the Five Senses.
 Seminars include A Taste of Terroir: French Methodologies for Experiencing the Earth and Sugar, Slaves, and the French Atlantic.

 His newest project, Subnature and Culinary Culture, examines the history of foods that have been marginalized and reappropriated by different cultures throughout history.
-It grows out of a transdisciplinary project involving a series of dinners, culinary reenactments, lectures, and public humanities events that Professor Parker organized with colleagues at Duke University in 2014.
+It grows out of a transdisciplinary project involving a series of dinners, culinary reenactments, lectures, and public humanities events that Professor Parker organized with colleagues at Duke University.